 Mainframe penetration testing and vulnerability testing are essential.
 Vulnerabilities come in two forms: infrastructure and software.
 Infrastructure vulnerabilities result from failings in hardware configuration, system configuration parameters and security system controls.
 Software vulnerabilities arise from poor design and coding standards in the z/OS operating system, Independent Software Vendor products and in-house coding.
 Such vulnerabilities can allow a basic user to gain access to any resources and data on the system, leading to the potential for serious breaches that can compromise both system and data.

-Our technical skills and experience help you understand and mitigate those risks, revealing vulnerabilities and enabling remediation to be planned and prioritized.
+Our technical skills and experience help you to understand and mitigate those risks, revealing vulnerabilities and enabling remediation to be planned and prioritized.
 Deliverables include:

 Initial findings provided onsite

-Penetration Test Report issued within two weeks of onsite testing
+Mainframe Penetration Test Report issued within two weeks of onsite testing

 Optionally, a demonstration of one of the exploits discovered